-The resident can meet with 2 of their 5 named visitors at the same time, or over the course of one day.
+There is now no limit on how many named visitors that the resident can meet at the same time, or over the course of one day.
 For example, during the same visit as long as the care home is able to accommodate this, or can meet with them separately if that is what they prefer.